Skip to navigation Skip to content

 Assistant Professor, Agricultural Business and Policy Extension

 Constructing new fencing can be a large cost for landowners and livestock producers.
 However, the peace of mind and security provided by new pasture perimeter fences, interior dividing fences and sound corral facilities can also be very valuable.
 There are many different methods and materials used to construct farm fencing.
 Each method varies widely in cost and ease of construction.
-This guide focuses on some common types of fences constructed across the midwestern United States.
-All prices and inputs reflect conditions as of January 2024 and were gathered from name-brand fencing supply companies when available.
-Labor estimates were provided by four fence contractors who requested to remain anonymous.
+This guide focuses on some common types of fences constructed across the Midwestern United States.
+All prices and inputs reflect conditions as of April 2026 and were gathered from name-brand fencing supply companies when available.
+Labor cost estimates assume a skilled farmer or landowner completing the work themselves with a moderate amount of mechanization and an unskilled hired helper.

 Perimeter fences

-Perimeter fencing is the single largest fencing cost on many non-feedlot operations.
+Perimeter fencing is the single largest infrastructure investment for many pasture-based operations.
 Perimeter fences are typically built with woven wire, barbed wire, smooth high tensile wire, or some combination of the three.
-This guide will consider all these fence types, specifically 47-inch woven wire fence with a top barbed wire, 5-strand barbed wire fence and 6-strand non-electrified smooth high tensile fence.
-Tables 1, 2 and 3 outline the materials and labor needed for 1,320 feet of each of these respective fence types constructed on gently rolling terrain with one 20-foot-wide gate and one intermittent stream crossing.
-Table 4 compares the costs for each type.
+This guide considers all these fence types, specifically 47-inch woven wire fence with a top barbed wire, five-strand barbed wire fence and five-strand electrified smooth high tensile fence.
+Tables 1, 2 and 3 outline the materials and labor needed for 1,320 feet of each of these fence types constructed on gently rolling terrain with one 20-foot-wide gate.
+Table 4 compares the costs for each type assuming that steel pipe corner and end posts were installed with a hydraulic post driver into unprepared soil.

 Customizing fence construction budgets

-The fence construction budgets presented in this guide can be customized with the Pasture Fence Construction Cost spreadsheet tool (XLSX).
-Use the tool to customize material costs, labor rates or labor requirements.
-Using the tool, the type of materials used and the overall size of the project can also be changed to best fit user needs.
-Note that fence construction is a highly detailed task that is done differently from farm to farm and year to year and the model is not infinitely variable.
-Customizing these budgets with the spreadsheet tool will provide a more accurate estimate for your project.
+The fence construction budgets presented in this guide can be customized in the Pasture Fence Construction Cost spreadsheet tool (XLSX).
+Use this tool to input material types and costs, labor rates, the hours of labor required, and the overall size and specifications of the project being planned.
+Fence construction is a highly detailed task that is done differently from farm to farm and year to year, and although extremely flexible, the model is not infinitely variable.
+Customizing the workbook will provide a more accurate estimate for your project.

 Electric interior divider fence

-Electric interior fencing is a cost-effective solution to implement rotational grazing plans or to allow grazing of crop residues where permanent fencing is not present.
+Electric interior fencing provides an economical, flexible solution for implementing rotational grazing or managing livestock on crop residues where permanent, fixed fences are absent.
 A two-strand electrified fence with step-in fiberglass posts measuring 1,320 feet in length is budgeted in Table 5.
 Note that this fence is meant to be portable.
 The materials purchased for this fence can be used elsewhere on the farm while livestock are not present in the original location.
+The initial cost of materials reported here will be spread over the life of the materials, but the labor expense will be incurred each time the fence is moved.

 Corral fencing

-Corral fencing is an important consideration when building or remodeling existing feedlot or cattle-working facilities.
-Table 6 shows a sample budget for constructing 500 feet of corral fencing made with used 2 7/8-inch diameter drill stem posts and 1-inch sucker rod laterals with 2 3/8-inch drill stem top rail.
+Corral fencing is an important consideration when building or remodeling existing confinement or livestock handling facilities.
+Table 6 shows a sample budget for constructing 500 feet of corral fencing made with used 2⅞-inch diameter pipe posts, ⅞-inch sucker rod laterals with 2⅜-inch pipe top rail, and four heavy duty 12-foot gates, suitable for cattle.

 The construction methods used to build corral fencing can vary.
-Similarly, there can be differences in costs based on the choice and price of materials and in the methods used to install the fence.
-It is difficult to approximate the cost of machinery used to build the fence and quantify the time saved through additional mechanization.
+There can also be differences in costs based on the choice and price of materials and in the methods used to install the fence.

 Limitations